This is a named option with the Computer Sciences MS.

 Prior Coursework

-With program approval, students are allowed to count no more than 7 credits from a UW–Madison undergraduate degree.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 7 credits from a UW–Madison undergraduate degree.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+This program does not accept undergraduate credits from other institutions.

-With program approval, students are allowed to count no more than 14 credits of coursework numbered 400 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 14 credits of Computer Sciences coursework numbered 400 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation